bszlacht/ElevatorSimulator/README.md

 ```
 > mvn quarkus:dev
 ```
 This shoud do the trick (works for me, if something is wrong please contact me).
+Remember you need to have java and maven installed.
+Specific requirenments are in pom.xml
 ## Frontend
 Frontend is written in REACT.
 Consists of one App.js which is a simple function with hooks and ElevatorDisplay.js that contains elevators that will be displayed on our screen.
 ### Interface